43 Summer Health Dangers You’re Probably Ignoring

 Zika, West Nile, and other infections carried by mosquitoes

 That pretty pedicure can get pretty disgusting pretty quickly—and it has nothing to do with going too long between appointments.
 Fungal infections occur more frequently when it’s warm out, according to Yale Medicine, and they can be difficult to treat.
 Medication works only 50 percent of the time, and a new nail could take more than a year to regrow.
 That’s why it’s so important not to leave yourself vulnerable to infection.
 Make sure to go to a reputable nail salon, bring your own tools, and clean them properly with warm, soapy water before sterilizing them with rubbing alcohol.
+(Learn more about pedicure dangers that could actually land you in the ER.)

 Your daily medications